blbadger/blbadger.github.io/neural-networks.md

 ![gradients]({{https://blbadger.github.io}}/neural_networks/gradients_start.gif)

 Another technique used for regularization is batch normalization.
-This method is motivated by an intrinsic problem associated with deep learning: the process of finding the gradient of the cost function $J$ with respect to parameters $x$ with respect to the cost function $\nabla_x J(O(\theta;a))$ may be achieved using backpropegation, but the gradient descent update of $x$, specifically $x - \epsilon\nabla_x J(O(\theta;a))$, assumes that no other parameters have been changed.
+This method is motivated by an intrinsic problem associated with deep learning: the process of finding the gradient of the cost function $J$ with respect to parameters $x$ with respect to the cost function $\nabla_x J(O(a; \theta))$ may be achieved using backpropegation, but the gradient descent update of $x$, specifically $x - \epsilon\nabla_x J(O(a; \theta))$, assumes that no other parameters have been changed.
 In a one-layer (inputs are connected directly to outputs) network this is not much of a problem because the contribution of $x_n$ (ie the weights) to the output's activations are additive.
 This is due to how most deep learning models are set up: in a typical case of a fully connected layer $h$ following layer $h_{-1}$ given the weight vector for that neuron $w$ and bias scalar $b$

 $$
 h = w^Th_{-1} + b